Chaste/Chaste.github.io/site/content/docs/dev-guides/chaste-strategies/code-structure-strategy.md

 ## Excluding lines from coverage testing

 {{< callout context="caution" title="Caution" icon="alert-triangle" >}}
-Generally to be avoided .
+Generally to be avoided.
 If at all possible, write a test to cover each line of code!
 {{< /callout >}}